matthen/leafstone/README.md

 # Leafstone React

-A CLI tool for quickly prototyping and testing React components with hot reloading.
-Just point it at a directory of JSX files and get an instant development server!
+A CLI tool for quickly prototyping and testing individual React components with hot reloading.
+Just point it at a JSX file and get an instant development server!

 ## Installation